fluent/fluent-operator/README.md

 ### Plugin Grouping

 Input, filter and output plugins are connected by the mechanism of tagging and matching.
 For input and output plugins, always create `Input` or `Output` instances for every plugin.
 Don't aggregate multiple inputs or outputs into one `Input` or `Output` object, except you have a good reason to do so.
-Take the demo logging stack for example, we have independent yaml files for each kind of outputs.
+Take the demo logging stack for example, we have independent yaml file for each output.

-However, for filter plugins, if you want a filter chain, order of filters matters.
+However, for filter plugins, if you want a filter chain, the order of filters matters.
 You need organize multiple filters into an array as the demo [logging stack](manifests/logging-stack/filter-kubernetes.yaml) suggests.

 ### Path Convention